sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 * A perhaps doomed intellectual endeavor[^solaris] as we attempt to understand the staggering complexity of the brain by peering at the brain through the pinprickiest peephole of just the most recent data you or your lab have collected rather than being able to index across all relevant data from not only your lab, but all other labs that have measured the same phenomena.
 The unnecessary reduplication of experiments becomes not just a methodological limitation, but an ethical catastrophe as researchers have little choice but to abandon the elemental principle of sacrificing as few animals as possible to understand a phenomenon.
 * The dearth of data transparency where it is still in the year of our lord 2021 rare for systems neuro papers to publish the full, raw data along with all the analysis code, often because (in addition to the extraordinarily meagre incentives to do so) the data *and* analysis code are both completely homebrew and often omitted just due to the labor of cleaning it or the embarassment of sharing it[^4].
 * The inevitability of a replication crisis because it is often literally impossible to replicate an experiment that is done on a rig that was built one time, used entirely in-lab code, and was never documented
+* A hierarchy of prestige that devalues the labor of multiple groups of technicians, animal care workers, and so on.
+Authorship is the coin of the realm, but many researchers that do work fundamental to the operation of science only receive the credit of an acknowledgement.
+We need a system to value and assign credit for the immense amount of technical and practical knowledge and labor they produce.
 * An insular system where the inaccessibility of all the "contextual" knowledge {% cite woolKnowledgeNetworksHow2020 barleyBackroomsScienceWork1994 %} that is beneath the level of publication but necessary to perform experiments, like "how to build this apparatus," "what kind of motor would work here," etc. is a force that favors established and well-funded labs who can rely on local knowledege and hiring engineers/etc. and excludes new, lesser-funded labs at non-ivy institutions.
 * An absconscion with the public resources we are privileged enough to receive, where rather than returning the fruits of the many technical challenges we are tasked with solving to the public in the form of data, tools, collected practical knowledge, etc. we largely return papers, multiplying the above impacts of labor duplication and knowledge inaccessibility by the scale of society.